Redruth and Chasewater Railway: First challenges

 In 1839, the West Cornwall Railway opened its lines, to Tresavean, near the mines served by the Redruth company, and to Portreath, giving improved access to that port, which gave easier access to Welsh ports as it lay on the north coast of Cornwall.

 In the same year, Taylor's lease of the Consols mines came to an end; in the final months he extracted as much material as possible without the development work normally used to maintain future extraction, and when the new lessees took over, they found it impossible to maintain the volume of extraction that Taylor had achieved.
 This directly affected the railway's carryings and its profitability.

 In 1840 profits fell by 20%, though with increased tonnages carried, reflecting the downward pressure of rates.
 In the following year, a severe winter led to great difficulties with displacement of the stone blocks, and with embankment subsidence, costing considerable expenditure on repairs.

 In 1848 Thomas Hall was appointed engineer and superintendent of the railway for the next 20 years.

 Locomotive operation

 By the early 1850s, trade in general was more buoyant, and the company decided to apply for parliamentary authority to build a branch line to Wheal Busy (a little over 2 mi long).
-The junction was to be near Hale Mills, and the Act was obtained on 9 May 1853.
-(This line was never completed.)
+The junction was to be near Hale Mills, and the Redruth Railway Act 1853 (16 & 17 Vict. c. vi) was obtained on 9 May 1853, but this line was never completed.